-Shopaholics love the beautiful Spanish-inspired Country Club Plaza that mixes 150 places to shop and dine.
+Shopaholics love the beautiful Spanish-inspired Country Club Plaza that has 150 places to shop and dine.

 Simple farm-to-table lunches star at The Farmhouse in the River Market neighborhood.

-Buy dual-entry tickets for the neighboring Negro Leagues Baseball Museum and American Jazz Museum (which also offers live music at night).
+Buy dual-entry tickets for the Negro Leagues Baseball Museum and the adjacent American Jazz Museum (with live music at night).

 North of Union Station, authentic Italian pastas star at Lidia’s—trust the daily specials.

-Celebrities, including John Barrymore and Tina Turner, have stayed at Hotel Phillips (from $159).
-Its glamorous lobby features a symphony of gold, wood and decorative details.
+Celebrities including Tina Turner have stayed at Hotel Phillips (from $179).
+Its glamorous Art Deco lobby features a symphony of gold, wood and decorative details.

-Pick up an MP3 player from the info desk to explore the gorgeous, free-admission Nelson-Atkins Museum of Art.
+Pick up an MP3 player from the information desk to explore the gorgeous, free-admission Nelson-Atkins Museum of Art.

-American gastropub Gram and Dun pairs specialty beers with hand-cut potato chips served with three ketchups (vanilla bean, blood orange and habanero, and guacamole), and a fried chicken and waffle plate.
+Specialty beers at American gastropub Gram and Dun pair well with starters of hand-cut potato chips served with three ketchups (vanilla bean, blood orange and habanero, and guacamole) and meals of mac 'n cheese topped with burnt ends.

-The cupcakes with buttercream frosting at Cupcake A La Mode could easily feed two; share the Gold Digger, which has a caramel center, or the Stuffed French Toast’s vanilla cake topped with maple cinnamon frosting.
+The cupcakes at Cupcake A La Mode could easily feed two; share the Gold Digger, which has a caramel center, or the Stuffed French Toast’s vanilla cake topped with maple cinnamon frosting.

-For sports fans, beautifully renovated Kauffman Stadium offers a family-friendly place to watch Major League Baseball’s Royals (complete with games and mini golf in the outfield play zone), and the National Football League’s Chiefs play in the recently remodeled Arrowhead Stadium.
+For sports fans, renovated Kauffman Stadium is a family-friendly place to watch Major League Baseball’s Royals, who came within one run of winning the 2014 World Series.
+The National Football League’s Chiefs play in the remodeled Arrowhead Stadium next door.

 More information: Kansas City Convention and Visitors Bureau (800) 767-7700; visitkc.com